RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/core/tracker_store.md

 class FailSafeTrackerStore(TrackerStore)
 ```

-Tracker store wrapper.
+Wraps a tracker store so that we can fallback to a different tracker store in

-Allows a fallback to a different tracker store in case of errors.
+case of errors.

 #### \_\_init\_\_